wiremock/wiremock/docs-v2/_docs/running-standalone.md

 `--local-response-templating`: Enable rendering of response definitions using Handlebars templates for specific stub mappings.

+`--use-chunked-encoding`: Set the policy for sending responses with `Transfer-Encoding: chunked`.
+Valid values are `always`, `never` and `body_file`.
+The last of these will cause chunked encoding to be used only when a stub defines its response body from a file.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client